 There are many products, including yogurts with active cultures that contain Lactobacillus acidophilus.
 While Lactobacillus acidophilus is advertised as a beneficial probiotic, it is not the same as Lactobacillus Rhamnosus GG (LGG).
 Read the label carefully to be sure you're a getting a product that contains LGG.
 Lactobacillus Rhamnosus survives passage through the human gut to better support the body in overcoming both pathogens and parasites.

 While Probiotics are believed to support a healthy lifestyle, please consult a dietician or doctor before taking probiotics if you are pregnant or taking prescription drugs.
-No information on this site constitutes medical advice - for all health concerns please consult a doctor.

 Probiotics are naturally occurring live bacteria that are available in certain foods.
 Fermented vegetables, sauerkraut and live yogurt are examples that we all know of.
 Probiotic means "promoting life", which suggests that they have a very important role in health because probiotics help to populate your gut with good bacteria.